 The Dining Room featured plates and ceramics situated on high shelves around the walls.
 They hailed from 16th and 17th century Italy and Germany.
 What looked like a brown and white water fountain once had been used to pour wine on tap.
 Predictably, in the Billiards’ Room there was a big pool table.
 Yet the holes had been covered over.
 A brown with gold décor grandfather clock hailed from 18th century Berlin.
 The dominant 16th century painting “Celebration in the Spa” by Dutch artist Lucas van Valckenborgh featured hills and a forest dotted with people.
 The picture was so detailed that if you looked closely, you could see a couple holding hands far in the background.

 I marveled at the next room, the library, which housed an impressive collection of 19th century Czech and Slovak books.
 Usually chateau libraries held few, if any, books in Czech, and I had not heard of any carrying works in Slovak.
 The room was also home to many publications in English, French, Latin and Greek.
 There was even one book in Hungarian.
 But the books were not what caught my undivided attention in the library: The portraits hanging high on the walls did.
 There were 12 portraits of people’s faces, all with various diseases that resulted in deformities.
 I had to turn away when I saw the swollen warts on one man’s neck.
 Another had evil, demented eyes, his mouth open as if screeching in pain and anguish.
-The portraits also reflected the anti-Semitism and racism of those times by portraying an Arab, a black man and a Jew with diseases.
+The portraits also reflected the anti-Semitism and racism of those times by portraying an Arab, a Black man and a Jew.
 I was relieved that society no longer condoned such revolting prejudices.
 At the same time, I knew that society still had far to go in the anti-Semitism and racism departments.
+(When I visited in 2020, seeing the portrait of the Black man reminded me of the systemic racism in America and the murder of George Floyd as well as many others.
+Even though I was living in Prague, I had watched part of the protests and the moving funeral of Floyd on TV.)

 The Count’s Study featured a chandelier from Murano and a Renaissance desk.
 The guide showed our group what looked like a golden miniature telegraph but was really an alarm clock.
 Even the trash can was elaborate; it was made of carved wood.
 How I would love to have a garbage can like that!